-AT&T Says You Can Now Order U-verse (Sort Of) - The TV Answer Man!
+Updated: AT&T Says You Can Now Order U-verse (Sort Of) - The TV Answer Man!

 AT&T says you can now order its struggling U-verse TV service “in select locations” although the company’s web site says it’s stopped selling it.

-AT&T does not say in which ‘select locations’ you can order U-verse.
+Oliver did not say in which ‘select locations’ you can order U-verse.
 The IPTV service (Internet Protocol Television) has never been available in all markets.
 But the statement seems to suggest that it’s never actually stopped selling it in at least some markets.
 (The TV Answer Man has asked for a clarification and will report back here if we get one.)

 That would seem to conflict with the message AT&T posted last April at the top of its U-verse web page:

-Note: Update: AT&T spokesman Ryan Oliver says AT&T never stopped selling U-verse, although the AT&T web page still says, “we’re no longer selling U-verse TV.”